NathanaelA/nativescript-sqlite/README.md

 #### DB.execSQL
 ##### Parameters
-* SQL statment to run, can use ? for Parameters
+* SQL statement to run, can use ? for Parameters
 * Params (Optional) - an array of Parameters
 * Callback will either return null or the last id inserted or the record count of update/delete This routine you can use for "update", "insert", "delete" and any other sqlite command where you are not expecting a result set back.